About

 Raaj founded Costera Group as a vehicle for selective senior advisory work across cannabis, alcoholic beverage, and fuel/convenience retail permitting.
 Active engagements include New Jersey CRC license-holders and applicants, California DCC portfolio license positions, and multi-state retail entitlement work.

 His background spans direct license-holding, multi-site portfolio permitting, and ground-up regulatory program management.
-He has personally drafted CRC and DCC applications, sat in California Planning Commission hearings on contested CUPs, negotiated municipal and state liens to a small fraction of recorded amount, and structured cannabis ownership arrangements to satisfy NJ A4151, California DCR, and LAMC 104.20.
+Since 2018 he has secured and managed more than five thousand licenses and permits across a 500+ site multi-state retail portfolio, won 42 of 45 discretionary approvals pursued, permitted in roughly eighty jurisdictions, delivered alcohol beverage licensing in twelve states, and negotiated $16.5 million in recorded liens down to $300,000 in aggregate.
+He has personally drafted CRC and DCC applications, sat in California Planning Commission hearings on contested CUPs, and structured cannabis ownership arrangements to satisfy NJ A4151, California DCR, and LAMC 104.20.

 Costera Group is the practice; the engagements are the principal’s.
-There is no junior bench, no template factory, and no offshore back office.
+There is no junior bench and no offshore back office — even the Document Library is drafted by the principal.

 What the practice brings to an engagement.